ialbert/genescape-central/README.md

 [iface2]: https://github.com/ialbert/genescape-central/blob/main/docs/images/interface-help.png

-The program will generate a tree visualization of the functional elements of the gene names you provided.
+The program will generate a tree visualization of the functional elements of the gene names that are inputted.

-Note the processs that takes place:

-1. First we extract the GO terms associated with the input genes
-2. Then we build and visualize the tree based on these GO terms

 ![GeneScape][tree]

+**GeneScape** does the following:

+1. Reads genes from an **Input list**
+1. Extracts the **Functional Annotations** associated with the input genes
+1. Builds and visualizes a tree based on these GO terms

 ## Color scheme